thuxugang/opus_tass/README.md

 TensorFlow v2.0
 ```

 The standalone version of OPUS-TASS (including training & inference codes) is hosted on [Baidu Drive](https://pan.baidu.com/s/1Gx4iewX8_Khp4J87N_Fw5w) with password `ia8c`.
-Also, it can be downloaded directly from [Here](xxx) (Coming soon).
+Also, it can be downloaded directly from [Here](http://ma-lab.rice.edu/MaLab/dist/opus_tass.tar).

 ## Datasets

 All the datasets we used as well as their corresponding OPUS-TASS prediction results are hosted on [Baidu Drive](https://pan.baidu.com/s/1L6w_qBIKvleO2uFr1Ekevw) with password `zmc1`.
-Also, they can be downloaded directly from [Here](xxx) (Coming soon).
+Also, they can be downloaded directly from [Here](http://ma-lab.rice.edu/MaLab/dist/opus_tass_datasets.zip).

 Train & Val:
 1. .angles (seq_id phi psi x1 x2 x3 x4): 181: Missing atoms for calculation 182: X doesn't exist